Tjstretchalot/WebCommanders/README.md

 Pirate:

+- Looks like an orange triangle
 - Has a hook which can be used to pull enemies in.
 Hooking an enemy does a moderate amount of damage.
 Cannot target allies.
 - Has a moderate amount of health.
 No health regen.

 Medic:

+- Looks like a pink square
 - When in melee range of an ally, may punch that ally to heal it.
 - Can throw a smoke bomb, which does a little ticking damage to opponents inside the smoke.
 - Has a small amount of health.
 Moderate health regen.

 Brawler:

+- Looks like blue pentagon
 - Can punch (melee range) for a moderate amount of damage.
 - Has a large amount of health.
 No health regen.